anandunique/ConnectHub-Chat-Application/README.md

 ### There is also Logout button functionality under the users.<br><br/>
   ![image](https://github.com/user-attachments/assets/3d5b04f4-560b-4d92-bb2b-81e7cfe703ce)<br></br>

+###  Note: The profile pictures and the emojees in each user are generated dynamically.

 ## Installation
 To set up the application locally, follow these steps: